 In the world of B2B sales, influencers have nothing to do with social media.
 Instead, these are people who don’t make the final decision, but whose opinion does have an impact on it.
 They’re sometimes also referred to as advisors, because that’s what they do: give advice.

 Influencers could be stakeholders inside the company, like an HR manager who points out that their employees have been complaining about how difficult the official time-tracker is to use.
 But they could also be someone outside the company, like a trusted review site or thought leader who recommends your solution.

 End users are the people who’ll be using your product.
 In most situations, they have very little to do with the actual purchase decision, but good executives will bear their needs and preferences in mind.
 A product that’s hated by employees isn’t likely to get very far, even if no employee has a voice in the matter, because executives want to keep employees happy, and more importantly, want their employees to USE the selected solution.

 Sellers need to refer to ease of use and benefits for end users, even as they focus the majority of their sales conversations on the overall value the solution brings to the business.

 Decision makers are the most important members of the purchase process.
 It could be the CEO or other executive, but in large, digitally-transformed companies, sometimes department heads and VPs make the decisions about new tools.
-It’s a mistake for sellers to assume that someone who isn’t c-suite isn’t a decision maker, so do your research with care.
+It’s a mistake for sellers to assume that someone who isn’t c-level isn’t a decision maker, so do your research with care.